Your formal commencement regalia represents your dedication as well as honor of being a UND graduate.

 - Mortar Board - National College Honor Society; silver and gold cords

-- National Society of Collegiate Scholars -National society recognizing outstanding academic achievement and involvement on campus; gold and burgundy cords
+- National Society of Collegiate Scholars -National society recognizing outstanding academic achievement and involvement on campus; gold and purple cords

 - Order of Omega - National Leadership Academic Honor Society for Greek Members; gold and white cords